 Course Reserves - Instructors

-The course reserves collection consists of items considered essential or required reading for a course, items that are used by various departmental programs, and items in high demand by several patrons.
-Instructors may submit their personal or department-owned items, or request items from the library's collection to be placed in the collection.
+The course reserves collection consists of items considered essential or required for a course, items that are used by various departments or programs, and items in high demand.
+Course reserve items should be owned by the instructor, department, or Clark College Libraries.
+Clark College Libraries reserves the right to refuse any item.